Azure/cortana-intelligence-predictive-maintenance-aerospace/Technical Deployment Guide/README.md

 Pre-requisites:

 -  A [Power BI online](http://www.powerbi.com/) account is required to perform the following steps.
 If you don&#39;t have an account, you can [create one](https://powerbi.microsoft.com/pricing).
-- You have already completed Section 8, Deploy Azure Stream Analytics Jobs.
+- You have already completed [Section 4](#section-4-deploy-azure-stream-analytics-jobs), Deploy Azure Stream Analytics Jobs.

-Now we need to create tiles to visualize streaming data from the Stream Analytics jobs created in Section 8 of this solution deployment.
+Now we need to create tiles to visualize streaming data from the Stream Analytics jobs created in [Section 4](#section-4-deploy-azure-stream-analytics-jobs) of this solution deployment.

 In [Power BI online](http://www.powerbi.com/), on the left panel, under &quot;My Workspace&quot; &gt; &quot;Dataset&quot;, the dataset names _aircraftmonitor_, _aircraftalert_, and _flightsbyhour_ should appear.
 The dataset _flightsbyhour_ may not show up at the same time as the other two datasets due to the nature of the SQL query behind it.
 However, it should show up after an hour.